 Campers are welcome to register for a maximum of 2 camp sessions.
 Campers will receive a High Park Nature Centre bandana on their first week of camp.
 T-shirts are optional, and are available for $20.

-Leafhoppers are a creative, active group that love to have fun.
-Participants learn about the ecology of High Park through play and inquiry.
+Leafhoppers are a creative group that love to have fun.
 Leafhoppers will make crafts, read stories, play games, and explore High Park!
+Leafhoppers go to the splash pad on Tuesdays and Thursdays.
+Ratio of staff to campers is 1:6.

 Mantids will have fun learning how to hone their observation, identification, and environmental stewardship skills, while working together as a team.
-Mantids also go swimming in the High Park pool.
+Mantids swim at the High Park pool on Tuesdays and Thursdays.
+Ratio of staff to campers is 1:10.

 LIT's take care of High Park while becoming environmental leaders in the community.
 In the first week of camp, Rangers will develop important teamwork, leadership, and nature skills.
 After their week of "training", Rangers will come back to volunteer with summer camp for one week.